Orlando Arcia Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Diamondbacks' 4.30 team ERA ranks 16th among all league pitching staffs.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs surrendered (64 total, 1.1 per game).
+- The Diamondbacks rank 18th in baseball in home runs given up (66 total, 1.1 per game).

-- The Diamondbacks are sending Kelly (6-3) to the mound to make his 12th start of the season.
-He is 6-3 with a 3.11 ERA and 69 strikeouts in 63 2/3 innings pitched.
+- Nelson makes the start for the Diamondbacks, his 12th of the season.
+He is 2-2 with a 5.37 ERA and 37 strikeouts through 57 2/3 innings pitched.

-- In his last outing on Sunday against the Boston Red Sox, the right-hander tossed 6 1/3 innings, allowing one earned run while surrendering four hits.
+- The righty last appeared on Monday against the Colorado Rockies, when he went five innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.